ahmad-04/baselineProject/README.md

 ## GitHub Action

-Local action `packages/action` posts a PR summary and, by default, generates an HTML report.
+Local action `packages/action` posts a compact PR summary and, by default, generates an HTML report.
+It can also generate SARIF for Code Scanning.

 Inputs: